CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 - It's quite verbose
 - It's hard to make sure that you're updating the correct counter
-- It's stuck at 3 counters - to add more, a new user story would have to be created
+- It's stuck at 3 counters - to add more, we'd have to do more work

 What other approaches can we take?

-The solution that React provides for us is called "state".
+The solution that React provides for us is called *state*.
 It allows a component to "remember" some variables.
 Let's take a look at how we could rewrite the counter with React state.

 First we'll get rid of the global variables. **Generally having global variables is a bad idea**, since it is very easy to create a bug which affects the whole application.
 We can also get rid of the `renderCounter` function and just call `ReactDOM.render` directly: